luis-agapito/AI_mototaxi/README.md

 # Convolutional Neural Networks: Recognition of mototaxis

 The objective is to show the use of AI for detecting the presence/absence of mototaxis in complex environments.
-All necessary code is provided; although, the raw training data is not.
+All necessary code is provided but the raw training data is not.
 Interested users are encouraged to build their own datasets.

 <p align="middle">
   <img src="figures/mototaxi1.jpg" width="175" />